Nancy Ponzi

-Nancy Ponzi (born 19 August 1941) is a pioneer of the Oregon wine industry and the Oregon brewing industry, and the founder of Ponzi Vineyards, one of the Willamette Valley's founding wineries.
+Nancy Ponzi (born 19 August 1941) is an American vineyard owner and winemaker.
+She is a pioneer of the Oregon wine industry and the Oregon brewing industry, and the founder of Ponzi Vineyards, one of the Willamette Valley's founding wineries.
 She and her husband Dick Ponzi also established Oregon's first craft brewery, Bridgeport Brewing Company.

 Early life

 Ponzi was born in the Southern Californian town of Fullerton and spent her childhood traveling all over the world.
 She met Dick Ponzi after he moved to California for a job in the aerospace industry and the couple married in 1962.

 Career

 Teaching

 While living in California, Ponzi worked as a teacher at a Montessori school.

 Ponzi Vineyards

 After several research trips to Burgundy, Ponzi and her husband moved their family to the Willamette Valley and purchased 20 acres of land southwest of Portland, Oregon, in 1969.
 They established Ponzi Vineyards in 1970.
 At the time, there were just four other wineries in the state.
 The location was close to Portland, an important factor as they expected the city to be their main market.
 In 1974, they produced their first vintage of 100 cases of Pinot noir and quickly became known as innovators in enology and viticulture.
 In the early years of the vineyard, Ponzi continued to work as a teacher while also marketing the wine they produced.

 The Ponzis planted a two-acre plot of Pinot noir clones in 1975 in a joint venture with Oregon State University to test the clones.
 In 1981, they purchased a 20-acre parcel that included these two acres, creating their Abetina vineyard (named for the fir trees on the property).
 The same year they purchased 10 acres downslope from Abetina, which became the Madrona vineyard.
 Eight acres on the Madrona site were planted with Pinot noir in 1985.

 Ponzi Vineyards was among the first to plant Pinot gris commercially in Oregon in 1978, releasing the first bottling in 1984.

 In 1991, the Ponzis purchased a 65-acre vineyard named Aurora, which included plantings that used to study stocks, varieties and clones.

 In 2008, the Ponzis designed and built a four-level, gravity-flow winery measuring 30,000 square feet.
 It is noted for its eco-friendliness and high level of sustainability.
 Ponzi's vineyards are LIVE (Low Input Viticulture & Enology) certified.